TNOCS/spec-tool/README.md

 - You can apply pre-set answers, so when you select a radio or check an option, many other questions can be answered too.
 - If a title or a template question, i.e. a question that asks for inputs using the `_inputId_` placeholder, contains a `\n`, the first part of the title will be displayed as header, while the rest of the text will be displayed as ordinary text.
 - Each question can contain 'output' properties: this markdown text, after substitution of placeholders, will be used to generate the output document.
 If you start the output text with a dash, e.g. `- option1`, the output document will be formatted as a list.
 If you add two spaces before the dash, it will indent one level deeper.
-- Each template can be internationalized by adding the proper headers and labels to the template info section.
+- Each template can be **internationalized** by adding the proper headers and labels to the template info section.

-## To do

-The main item is generating the output.
-For the others, see the issue list.

 ## Build instructions

+During development, you can just use `npm start` to get going.

 ## Install